lajanugen/S2V/README.md

 Set the `DATA` variable to the directory containing data for the downstream tasks.
 See the above repository for further details regarding downloading and setting up the data.

+To evaluate the pre-trained models, set the directory variables appropriately.
+Set `MDLS_PATH` to the directory of downloaded models.
+Set the configuration variable `CFG` to one of
+* `MC-BC` (Multi-channel BookCorpus model) or
+* `MC-UMBC` (Multi-channel BookCorpus + UMBC model) Set the `TASK` variable to the task of interest.

 ## Reference

 If you found our code useful, please cite us [1](https://arxiv.org/pdf/1803.02893.pdf).